cookiengineer/cookie.engineer/weblog/articles/synaptics-touchpad-on-linux.md

 Two-Finger gestures in parallel.

-The relevant `ScrollDelta` properties are calculated in an inverted manner, so they have to be set to a Number that's lower than `0`.
+The relevant `ScrollDelta` properties are calculated in an inverted manner, so they have to be set to a Number that's lower than `0` in order to emulate a Natural Scrolling behaviour.

 ```config